Business Model and Development Strategies

 The Board as well as the Nomination Committee have reviewed the independence of all Independent Non-Executive Directors and have concluded that all of them are independent within the definition of the Listing Rules.
 Further, up to the date of this report, the Board is not aware of the occurrence of any events, which would cause it to believe that the independence of any of the Independent Non-Executive Directors has been impaired.

 The Board meets regularly to discuss the overall strategy as well as the operation and financial performance of the Company, and to review and approve the Company’s annual, interim and quarterly results.
-During the year, seven Board meetings were held and attendance of each Director at the Board meetings is set out in the section headed “Board and Committees Meetings” of this report.
+During the year, six Board meetings were held and attendance of each Director at the Board meetings is set out in the section headed “Board and Committees Meetings” of this report.

 Regular Board meetings in each year are scheduled in advance to facilitate maximum attendance of Directors.
 At least fourteen days’ notice of a Board meeting is normally given to all Directors who are provided with an opportunity to include matters for discussion in the agenda.
 The Company Secretary assists the Chairman in preparing the agenda for meetings to comply with all applicable rules and regulations.
 The agenda and the accompanying Board papers are normally sent to Directors at least three days before the intended date of a Board meeting.
 Draft minutes of each Board meeting are circulated to Directors for their comment before being tabled at the next Board meeting for approval.
 All minutes are kept by the Company Secretary and are open for inspection at reasonable time on reasonable notice by any Director.

 According to the current Board practice, if a Director has a conflict of interest in a matter to be considered by the Board, which the Board has determined to be material, the matter will be dealt with by the Board at a duly convened Board Meeting.
-The Articles of Association of the Company also stipulate that save for the exceptions as provided therein, a Director shall abstain from voting and not be counted in the quorum at meetings for approving any contract or arrangement in which such Director or any of his/her associates has a material interest.
+The articles of association of the Company also stipulate that save for the exceptions as provided therein, a Director shall abstain from voting and not be counted in the quorum at meetings for approving any transaction, contract or arrangement in which such Director or any of his/her associates has a material interest.
 Every Director is entitled to have access to the Board papers and related materials as well as to the advice and services of the Company Secretary.

 Relationship amongst Directors